 • Hate being the center of attention

-The most common symptom of social anxiety disorder is an intense anxiety that refuses to go away.
+The most common symptom of social anxiety disorder is intense anxiety that refuses to go away.

 Effective Therapy Treatments